Penguin0007/PESCAL/README.md

 # Figures in paper

-The code is orginazed as follows: `"simulation"` folder contains the code to reproduce the simulation results in Figure 5; `"real"` folder contains the code to reproduce the real data experiment results in Figure 6.
+The code is organized as follows: `"simulation"` folder contains the code to reproduce the simulation results in Figure 5; `"real"` folder contains the code to reproduce the real data experiment results in Figure 6.

 ## Figure 5
 ### Training